KaziQuader/HSC-Helper/README.md

 # API Documentation
 1. Open Terminal and cd to the root directory of the project (api.py stays)
 2. run: uvicorn api:app --reload
 3. Open Postman, create a collection, add a new request.
+Add the path: http://127.0.0.1:8000/generate
 4. Make sure the method is POST, Header has key as Content-type and value as application/json.
 5. Go to the Body tab, select raw and add your json request.
 6. Example json request: